 years the business

-substantially (despite two disastrous fires at the depot in 1907 and
+substantially (despite the two depot fires in 1907 and

 1928) and has passed down through several generations of the

 family.
-The first double-decked bus came in 1948; others were
+The first double-decker bus came in 1948; others were

 acquired through the 1950s.
 Delaine